gnuunixchad/dwl-patches/patches/swallow/README.md

 `foot` is the terminal by default, you can change it in client rules in config.h.

-In `2025-03-03 v0.7` version, the patch had been rewritten from scratch to make it more robust and add a few more features:
+In `2025-03-03 v0.7` version and above, the patch had been rewritten from scratch to make it more robust and add a few more features:

 - "dynamically swallow" windows by pressing `Alt+a` (a focused window will swallow/unswallow the previously focused one)